Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 The reach of your post will tell you how many people have seen your content.
 It measures how far your content spreads.

-Reach can be of 3 types: Organic that includes the number of people who see your content without paid distribution.
-Viral Reach shows how many people have seen your content as a result of social sharing.
-Paid Reach shows the number of people who saw your content through a promoted post.
+Reach can be of 3 types: Organic, which includes the number of people who see your content without paid distribution; Viral shows how many people have seen your content as a result of social sharing; Paid shows the number of people who saw your content through a promoted post.

 You can see this metric in the Facebook Insight tool under ‘Reach’ and in Twitter Insight under ‘Impressions’.